Skip to content

 Setup

-MLflow ships as a Lerim dependency, so pip install lerim already includes it.
+MLflow ships as a Lerim dependency, so pip install lerim already includes the client library.
+A common local setup is a small Docker Compose MLflow service outside the Lerim repo, for example under ~/codes/personal/local-mlflow.

 No account needed